Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Experiments

-(\textit{O1}) \textbf{Powerful general VLMs perform poorly on pointing tasks}, such as GPT-4o and Qwen2.5-VL, indicating the necessity of specialized training with additional data for these capabilities.
+(\textit{O1}) \textbf{Powerful general VLMs perform poorly on pointing tasks}, such as GPT-4o and Qwen2.5-VL, indicating the necessity of specialized training with data for these capabilities.
 This indicates that it is necessary to train embodied VLMs with strong spatial reasoning and pointing abilities.

 (\textit{O2}) \textbf{\alg demonstrates superior performance across key benchmarks}.
-In \cref{tab:epra_benchmarks} and \cref{tab:vabench_visualtrace}, on tasks such as REG (RoboRefit), RRG~(Where2Place, VABench-P), OFG~(Part-Afford) and VTG~(VABench-V), \alg achieves state-of-the-art results compared to various specialized and general VLM baselines.
-Compared with FSD and RoboPoint, which also focus on pointing tasks, \alg demonstrates stronger embodied reasoning capabilities and achieves significant improvements across multiple tasks.
-We present the prediction results for different tasks in \cref{fig:vis-pointing}, demonstrating that \alg is capable of mastering a wide range of abilities with a single model. \alg also demonstrates high accuracy for small objects and complex spatial relationships in cluttered scenes.
+In \cref{tab:epra_benchmarks,tab:vabench_visualtrace}, across all benchmarks for REG, RRG, OFG, and VTG, \alg consistently outperforms both general and specialized baselines, including other pointing-focused models like FSD and RoboPoint.
+As shown in \cref{fig:vis-pointing}, a single \alg model masters this diverse skill set, demonstrating high accuracy even with small objects and complex spatial relationships in cluttered scenes.

 (\textit{O3}) \textbf{Embodied-R1 generates highly accurate visual traces for robotic manipulation.} On the VABench-V benchmark, Embodied-R1 achieves the lowest RMSE and MAE, indicating its ability to produce precise point sequences for traces, a crucial aspect for reliable action execution.
 Embodied-R1 also demonstrates significant improvement, indicating that R1 focuses on reasoning about the ideal visual trajectory rather than rote memorization.
-We refer to more visualization in \cref{fig:vis-pointing} and \cref{app:additional_experiments}.
+We refer to more visualization in \cref{app:more_visualizations}.

-(\textit{O4}) \textbf{\alg exhibits strong capabilities in generating precise depth information for embodied tasks}.
-As shown in ~\cref{tab:open6dor_position}, on the Open6DOR-Position benchmark, the Embodied-R1-RGBD variant achieves high performance, highlighting the effectiveness of our model and the value of incorporating RGB and Depth images.
-However, in the complex relations of level 1, the performance of \alg is slightly lower compared to the 2D version.
-We believe that at higher levels of relational complexity, depth map understanding may be more prone to hallucinations, leading to incorrect answers.
-Here, we have only conducted a preliminary exploration of the RGBD version, and we consider this to be a promising direction for further improvement.

-(\textit{O5}) \textbf{\alg significantly outperforms models trained solely with SFT}.
-Compared to the Embodied-SFT, \alg demonstrates substantial improvements across these tasks, validating the benefits of RFT in developing strong generalization capabilities for embodied point reasoning and generation.
+(\textit{O4}) \textbf{\alg significantly outperforms models trained solely with SFT}.
+Compared to the Embodied-SFT, \alg demonstrates substantial improvements across these tasks, validating the benefits of RFT in developing strong generalization capabilities for embodied pointing.